orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIManager-Creating-Connections.md

     toOutputs: [],
     tag: "InputConnection1",
     receiveHandler: .events { [weak self] events in
-        // Note: this handler will be called on a background thread
+        // Note: this handler will be called on a background thread so be
-        // so call the next line on main if it may result in UI updates DispatchQueue.main.async {
+        // sure to call anything that may result in UI updates on the main thread DispatchQueue.main.async {
             events.forEach { self?.receivedMIDIEvent($0) }
         }